mileszs/tweetster-rails-api/README.md

 At this point, you should have the Rails server up and running on port `3000`.
 You're ready to get cracking!

 Side note: I like [this tool called HTTPie](https://httpie.org/doc) to quickly test endpoints via the command line.
 If you already have a favorite, please do use your favorite!
 Otherwise, this one is pretty straightforward. :-)

+If you are using HTTPie, and your server started, run `http localhost:3000/tweets` on the command line.
+You should receive a JSON response!